anshgirap/PromptFlow/README.md

 Prompt behavior can be adjusted inside `app.py` by editing the platform template rules.

-This allows easy tuning of tone, complexity, and artistic emphasis without changing the frontend.
+This allows easy tuning of:

+- tone
+- complexity
+- creativity level
+- structure
+- verbosity

+—without modifying the frontend.

 ---